MetPX/sarracenia/docs/source/Explanation/Concepts.rst

-A description of the conventional flow of messages through exchanges on a pump:
+A description of the conventional flow of notification messages through exchanges on a pump:

 - subscribers usually bind to the xpublic exchange to get the main data feed.
 This is the default in a subscribe component.